Conversations

 For Sales Hub and Backoffice agent types the payload includes the full context of the current view: order/quote data with line items, pricing, margins, customer and company information, addresses, available carriers and payment methods, and revision history.

-The agent's webhook receives all of this so the external workflow can make informed decisions without needing to call back into the Propeller API.
+The agent's webhook receives all of this so the external workflow can usually make informed decisions without extra API calls.
+When a workflow needs more than the page context, it can call the Propeller API with its own API key, for example to look up a company's recent orders or to modify the quote the user is viewing before it responds.
 For the complete field reference per agent type, see Agent payloads.

 For chat agents the user's message is included as requestMessage.
 For button agents no user message is needed since the action is implicit.